Compare Stump Removal Quotes Now

 Black ants and white ants do not get along, so if you have a healthy number of black ants in your garden naturally, they will keep the termites at bay.

 Many people opt to remove the stumps themselves.
 This is a great idea, depending on the size and number of stumps.
-If you have a large stump or a large number of stumps, then it is probably worth hiring a stump grinder from Home depot and doing it yourself.
+If you have a larger stump or a large number of stumps, then it is probably worth hiring a stump grinder from Home Depot and doing it yourself.

 If it’s just a small job, you are best getting someone in.